sagieppel/Convolutional_Neural_Nets_With_ROI_input_and_region_selective_features_For_Materials_in_vessels/README.md

 This project contains code for a fully convolutional neural network (FCN) for semantic segmentation with a region of interest map as an additional input (figure 1).
 The net receives image and ROI as a binary map with pixels corresponding to ROI marked 1, and produce pixel wise annotation of the ROI region of the image according to several levels of categories.
 This code was specifically designed for semantic segmentation task of materials in transparent vessels were the vessel region of the image is already known.
 It also supplies (dataset)[https://github.com/sagieppel/Materials-in-Vessels-data-set] for materials inside glassware vessel in chemistry laboratory setting.
 For more general implementation of the valve filter approach see:[this repository](https://github.com/sagieppel/Focusing-attention-of-Fully-convolutional-neural-networks-on-Region-of-interest-ROI-input-map-)

+The method is discussed in the paper: [Setting an attention region for convolutional neural networks using region selective features, for recognition of materials within glass vessels](https://arxiv.org/abs/1708.08711)

 ![](/Figure1.png)
 Figure 1) The valve filter approach for introduction of ROI map as input to convolutional neural networks (CNN).
 The image and the ROI input are each passed through a separate convolution layer to give feature map and Relevance map, respectively.
 Each element in the features map is multiplied by the corresponding element in the feature map to give a normalized features map that passed (after RELU) as input for the next layer of the net.